tytydraco/yessleep/out/I_was_paid_to_test_a_game_I_think_they_were_really_testing_me.md

 I stared at the screen for like twenty seconds while the NPC just sat there crying.
 It was uncanny valley territory.
 Suddenly he got up to run.
 I didn't want to hear Zane complain about me 'not playing properly' so I shot him as he was jumping out a window...
 The thing that really messed me up though was when he started to cry out a name "My boy... *Abimbola**, **ABIMBOLA!" **he was shouting.
 I recoiled at the screen, did they have to make it this graphic?
 I would definitely bring this up to Zane.*

-MISSION PASSED appeared on screen in big bold gold letters with a tally of my mission score.
+MISSION PASSED appeared on screen in big bold gold letters with a tally of my score.

 A+